James Doakes: New Blood

 James Doakes is mentioned in Molly Park’s True Crime Podcast episode about the Bay Harbor Butcher, in which she mentions that a former Special Operations colleague of Doakes provides an alibi saying they were out of the country at the same time of some of the BHB murders.

 In the final episode, Angela Bishop, a small town, rural New York police chief and Dexter's ex-girlfriend, decides to call Angel Batista to question him about the Bay Harbor Butcher (Angela looked at old victims of the Bay Harbor Butcher and sees similar injection sites to the ones that two drug dealers, one killed by Dexter, have).
 Batista states that while he believed at the time that James Doakes was the Butcher, his ex-wife and deceased Captain María LaGuerta believed that Dexter was the Butcher.
 Angela then sends him a photo of her with Dexter, shocking Batista at realizing that Dexter is alive.
 Angela tells a shocked Batista that Dexter is in a cell, accused of murder.
 Batista finds a file labeled "MARIA LAGUERTA" and tells her he will be there by the morning with everything he has.
 Angela once again confronts Dexter, showing a pattern between the needle marks on the drug dealers and some of the Butcher's retrieved bodies, reaffirming her belief that he is the Bay Harbor Butcher.
 She states he will be arraigned for Matt Caldwell's murder and when Batista arrives, he will be extradited to Miami and be charged as the Bay Harbor Butcher, possibly getting the death penalty.

 Resurrection

 As Dexter lies comatose after being shot in the chest by his son Harrison, he hallucinates Doakes visiting his bedside and encouraging him to find Harrison and make amends with him.
 When Dexter wakes, he is informed by Batista that Angela has retracted her statement about her believing him to be the Bay Harbor Butcher.
 However, Batista continues to investigate the case of his own accord, with his suspicions further piqued when he finds out that a murder took place in a New York City hotel, using the Bay Harbor Butcher's modus operandi.

 While looking through a book called The Killing Century, Dexter finds Doakes' picture in a chapter on the Bay Harbor Butcher.

+After Batista is fatally shot by Leon Prater, Dexter tells his dying friend that while he's the Bay Harbor Butcher, he didn't kill Doakes and LaGuerta.
+However, Batista tells Dexter that LaGuerta, Doakes and his own deaths are all Dexter's fault, nonetheless.